Altai-man/Kasatou-sources/README.md

 Requirements
 ===============

- Kasatou engine requires Django from 1.6 to 1.8 and Python3(maybe will work with Python2 after some fixes).
-You can use and change all code as much as you need, pull requests is welcome.
+ Kasatou engine requires Django 1.7.9(or higher), Postgresql and Python3(maybe engine will works with Python2 after some fixes).
+You can use and change all code as much as you need, pull requests are welcome.

 Installation
 ===============

  Download sources in your development directory.
  Do
  ```
  python3 manage.py syncdb
  python3 manage.py runserver